 It's been named the best view summit in the North Cascades and this may well be true.
 Some folks claim that one can see over 200 Cascadian summits from the top at just under 9,000 feet.
 There is a touch of ski mountaineering involved to reach the actual summit.
 Skiing down the Sahale Arm or the Quien Sabe Glacier is moderate and the setting is spectacular.

-We will meet at the Ranger Station in Marblemount, conduct a gear check and commute to our roadhead.
+Day one: We will meet at the Ranger Station in Marblemount, conduct a gear check and commute to the trail head.
 This should get us skinning by mid morning.
 We should reach Cascade Pass late in the morning and make it up the short but steep slope to Sahale Arm by early afternoon.
 We will camp at around 6500 feet.
 If time and conditions allow, we can go for a ski to the Quien Sabe Glacier in the afternoon.

-Is the skiing difficult?
-The skiing is not difficult per say, but you will be skiing with an overnight pack in a big variety of snow conditions.
+The skiing is not difficult per say, but you will be skiing with an overnight pack in a variety of snow conditions.
 Solid skiing ability will make it much more enjoyable.
 We do not recommend this being your first ski outing with a big pack unless you are an advanced level skier.